Table of Contents

 Signal: The Gold Standard

-Encryption: End-to-end encryption for all messages, calls, and media by default using the Signal Protocol.
+Encryption: End-to-end encryption for all messages, calls, and media by default using the Signal Protocol — the same protocol that cryptography experts worldwide consider the most secure available.

 Data collection: Minimal.
 Signal only stores your phone number and the date you last connected.
-No message content, contacts, or usage data.
+No message content, contacts, groups, or usage data is retained on their servers.

 Pros: